Ministry of Agriculture (Argentina): Structure and dependencies

-Additionally, the ministry counts with several decentralized dependencies, which are financially autonomous.
+Additionally, the ministry has with several decentralized dependencies, which are financially autonomous.
 These include the National Institute of Agricultural Technology (INTA), the National Food Safety and Quality Service (SENASA), the National Institute for Fisheries Research and Development (INIDEP), the National Vitiviniculture Institute (INV), the National Seeds Institute (INASE), the National Yerba Mate Institute, and Innovaciones Tecnológicas Agopecuarias S.A.
 (INTEA).

 Headquarters

 The Ministry of Agriculture has been headquartered at Av.
 Paseo Colón 922, in the Buenos Aires barrio of San Telmo, since 1919.
 The original design, drafted in 1911, is an eclectic building with Tudor, Gothic Revival and Beaux-Arts influences, representing the various currents and the architectural eclecticism popular in late 19th and early 20th century Buenos Aires.
 The complex consists of two twin buildings, the older of which houses the Agriculture Ministry, while the newest (inaugurated in 1931) originally served as the headquarters of Yacimientos Petrolíferos Fiscales, and later became the offices of the Dirección de Meteorología Nacional (now the Servicio Meteorológico Nacional).
 The overall work was designed by the Kimbau y Cía and the Andrés Vanelli e Hijos architectural studios.

 Both buildings were renovated in 2010 by order of Minister Julián Domínguez; restoration works included various decor and the original lamps and chandeliers, as well as upgrading the air conditioning and computing networks.